 Welcome to RWE Innogy's flagship Gwynt y Môr Offshore Wind Farm - currently the largest in construction anywhere in Europe.

-A €2billion (EURO) project, Gwynt y Môr will consist of 160 turbines and is being built by RWE npower renewables in Liverpool Bay, off the North Wales coast.
+A €2billion (EURO) project, Gwynt y Môr will consist of 160 turbines and is being built by RWE Innogy UK (formerly RWE npower renewables) in Liverpool Bay, off the North Wales coast.
 The project is being funded by RWE Innogy, in partnership with Stadtwerke München GmbH, and Siemens AG.